Last updated on March 27, 2021.

 If you cannot compost your carved pumpkins or squash decorations, one option is that you can feed these items to livestock.
 Does a family member or friend own a farm?
 If not, maybe try offering them to a farm nearby for their animals.
 The local food bank or urban garden may have a compost bin, to which you may donate your pumpkin.
 Again, make sure they are free of plastic, glue, paint, etc.

 Another option is to let your pumpkin rot, preferably in the woods somewhere, where animals, insects, and birds can ingest it.
-I’m not suggesting trespassing into the National Forests to do this.
+I’m not suggesting trespassing into National Forests or other protected areas to do this.
 But if you live near a small forest or wooded area and no one would notice or care if you left your pumpkin, it will break down naturally.
 It’s certainly better than putting it in a landfill!

 Last, there are lots of people who are concerned about food waste with pumpkins, and that is a valid point.
 I advocate using natural items over plastic items for decoration in nearly every situation.
 Perhaps we should use pumpkins for decoration, not carve them, and then make a pumpkin recipe from them!
 This would reduce food waste nationwide.